 1. Snow Walls

-Mid-June is when you can typically experience the snow walls on the way to Peak Chair on Whistler Mountain.
+Late May to mid-June is when you can typically experience the snow walls on the way to/from Peak Chair on Whistler Mountain.
 They obviously melt, so time is of the essence if you want to feel the coolness of this frozen pathway carved into the snow.

 2. Picnics with Altitude